There are a handful of ways to invest in real estate. Investors have the option to buy REITs, invest in rental properties, or consider house flipping.

 Pros: What Fundrise Can Do for You

-Fundrise packs a lot of features that makes it a suitable choice for interested real estate investors.
-In terms of functionality, here are a few areas where Fundrise shine.
+Fundrise packs a lot of features that make it a suitable choice for interested real estate investors.
+In terms of functionality, here are a few areas where Fundrise shines.

 - Fundrise can cater to all kinds of investors

-Investors who acquires $200,000 in annual income are also considered accredited investors.
+Investors who acquire $200,000 in annual income are also considered accredited investors.
 For joint income, the threshold is at $300,000.

 This restriction is not present in Fundrise.
-Literally anyone (given the right age and citizenship) can opt in on the service and start investing in real estate.
-This makes Fundrise amongst the only viable option for investors who are looking to get into real estate.
+Literally, anyone (given the right age and citizenship) can opt-in on the service and start investing in real estate.
+This makes Fundrise one of the only viable options for many investors who are looking to get into real estate.

 - Fundrise can offer flexible pricing and features

 Fundrise offers a variety of account levels, from Starter Plan to Premium.
 Their least expensive Starter Plan requires as low as $500 for an initial investment.
 This starting price is unmatched compared with other online real-estate platforms.

 Users can also opt for the Core plan which is a recommendable option for young professionals who are new to investing.
 This plan has an initial investment requirement of $1000.

 Users who would want extra functionality can opt for the Advanced plan.
 Starting at $10,000, this plan is advisable for people who have established careers and prior investing experience.

 The Premium plan is the most expensive among Fundrise’s list of offerings with an initial investment starting at $100,000.
 This plan is only available to high net worth or accredited investors.